Ivan Illich: Philosophical views

 Illich followed the tradition of apophatic theology.
-His lifework's leading thesis is that Western modernity, perverting Christianity, corrupts Western Christianity.
-A perverse attempt to encode the New Testament's principles as rules of behavior, duty, or laws, and to institutionalize them, without limits, is a corruption that Illich detailed in his analyses of modern Western institutions, including education, charity, and medicine, among others.
+A central theme in Illich’s work was his argument that Western modernity distorted the original ethical teachings of Western Christianity.
+He argued that attempts to codify New Testament principles into institutional rules as rules of behavior, duty, or laws, and to institutionalize them, without limits, is a corruption that Illich detailed in his analyses of modern Western institutions, including education, charity, and medicine, among others.
 Illich often used the Latin phrase Corruptio optimi quae est pessima, in English The corruption of the best is the worst.

 Illich believed that the Biblical God taking human form, the Incarnation, marked world history's turning point, opening new possibilities for love and knowledge.
 As in the First Epistle of John, it invites any believer to seek God's face in everyone encountered.
 Describing this new possibility for love, Illich refers to the Parable of the Good Samaritan.

 While Illich never referred to himself as an anarchist in print, he was closely associated with major figures in left-anarchist circles, notably Paul Goodman and unschooling advocate John Holt.
 Goodman is credited in Deschooling Society with having "radically obliged" Illich to revise his thinking and is described with great affection in Illich's 1990s interviews with David Cayley: